isomerpages/pa-kembangancc/Programmes/social-good/_posts/2022-05-05-post-Community Link (ComLink) Needs Assessment for Rental Units in Geylang Serai Town (Volunteering).md

 </tbody>
 </table>

-<div>ComLink provides <b>Comprehensive, Convenient and Coordinated</b> support to families with children living in rental housing, and empower them to achieve <b>Stability, Self-reliance</b>, and eventually <b>Social mobility</b>.
+<div style=""><p>ComLink provides <b>Comprehensive, Convenient and Coordinated</b> support to families with children living in rental housing, and empower them to achieve <b>Stability, Self-reliance</b>, and eventually <b>Social mobility</b>.</p>

-This is done through proactive outreach to address their needs early, closer case support, systematic case monitoring and galvanising the community to offer customised programmes and services to the families.
+	<p>This is done through proactive outreach to address their needs early, closer case support, systematic case monitoring and galvanising the community to offer customised programmes and services to the families.</P></div>

 <u>Programmes as follows:</u><br><br>
 <i>Needs Assessment</i>